 There is no direct bus between Delhi and Srinagar that runs non-stop.
 Due to the distance covered, this journey is best broken into two parts.

 From Delhi, you should look for a bus to Jammu.
 For this, you can easily find both private and government-operated buses.
 Once you reach Jammu, you can either continue the journey ahead by Bus or look for a shared cab which most people do.

 Depending on the type of bus, the fare per person can be anywhere between Rs.
 1000 to Rs.
 3000 per person.
 If you traveled by a government-operated bus, it will cost you less.
 If you opt for a private bus or shared cab, the fare will come out to be close to Rs.
 2500 – Rs.
 3000.

 The best way to complete this journey by road is to plan a 2 days itinerary.
 Start from Delhi early on Day 1, possibly by 4 am and you will easily reach Jammu by 4 pm.
 It is at most a 10-12 hours drive, thanks to the good roads.

 On Day 2, you can travel to Srinagar either by NH44 or by Mughal Road.
 By NH44, it will take you about 7-8 hours to complete the journey.
 By Mughal Road though, it will at least be a 12 hours drive.

 - Journey Ahead – Srinagar to Gulmarg – To the Beautiful Meadow of Flowers

 Coming back to our travel story again, we got out of the airport, boarded the cab, and were soon driving towards Gulmarg.
 Please click on the link above to continue reading the next part of the travelogue.

 I hope the travelogue and information on traveling from Delhi to Srinagar were of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.